 Other people may choose to convert the death benefit into an annuity.
 This would deposit the death benefits payout into an investment account from which an annual annuity payment is made to the beneficiary until the funds are gone.

 If the life insurance plan was a decreasing term mortgage Also if the client/policyholder misrepresented or lied on any medical or personal information on the application, it can be reduced.
 If the life insurance company finds out when you die they may decrease the death benefit.

 The client/policyholder is expected to tell the truth including medical history and lifestyle including any risky hobbies when completing a life insurance application.
 If the Insurance company discovers false information, they may reduce the death benefit by the amount and premiums that you have paid in if you represented yourself truthfully.
-The carrier may also cancel your policy and deny your beneficiaries the death benefit payment that you have been paying for through your life.
+The carrier may also cancel your policy and deny your beneficiaries the death benefit payment that you have been paying for throughout your life.

 Another thing that could come up is if you purchased an adjustable life insurance plan This is a plan where you can adjust the death benefit payout as your needs change.

 This is a cash value life insurance that comes with an investment component that gains value over a period of time, usually years as long as you don’t take out the cash while you are alive.

 A contestability period lasts 2 years after the policy was put in force.
 If a suspicious death occurs during the contestability period, it may cause a delay.
 The life insurance policy reserves the right to dispute any death claim.
 Insurance companies may delve into medical records and lifestyle as it may trigger an investigation.

 Once a death claim has been filed the death benefit can be paid out in 1-2 weeks.
 However, it can take as long as 60 days.
 The life insurance company may need more time to review the claim.